reema0814/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

-# Data Engineering Ingest Data in Fabric
+# Lab 6: Data Engineering Ingest Data in Fabric with Fabric Copilot

  In the labs, you'll create a simple data pipeline to bring in customer sales data.
 You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrate doing the same thing, but by using a new Data Flow Gen2 And leveraging the native integration of Copilot to use natural language to ingest and transform your data.